openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/README.md

-## Information
+## Object Detection

 ### Face Detection

-This repository contains training scripts for lightweight SSD-based face detector.
-The detector is based on the MobileNetV2 backbone and has single SSD head with manually designed anchors.
-As a result it has computational complexity 0.51 GMACs and 1.03 M of parameters.
+This repository contains training scripts for the lightweight SSD-based face detector.
+The detector is based on the MobileNetV2 backbone and has a single SSD head with manually designed anchors.
+As a result, it has computational complexity 0.51 GMACs and 1.03 M of parameters.

 ### Person Vehicle Bike Detection

 The detection network model provides detection of 3 class objects: vehicle, pedestrian, non-vehicle (ex: bikes).
 This detector was trained on the data from crossroad cameras.

 ## Setup

 ### Prerequisites

-* Ubuntu 16.04
+* Ubuntu\* 16.04
-* Python 3.6
+* Python\* 3.6
-* PyTorch 1.0.1
+* PyTorch\* 1.0.1
-* OpenVINO 2019 R1 with Python API
+* OpenVINO™ 2019 R1 with Python API

 ### Installation